 Don’t even get me started on “selection bias”…

 Furthermore, statistics like these are usually drawn from wedding magazine surveys.
 Now, if you’re filling in wedding magazine surveys, you are likely to have purchased a wedding magazine (duh) and will probably be using it to seek

 eye-wateringly expensive inspiration.

-Here’s the thing – not everyone plans a wedding like that, and most of the lower-end spenders will not be spending money on wedding magazines or their contents.
+Not everyone plans a wedding like the couples who read and respond to The Knot, or other wedding magazines.
+Most of the lower-end spenders will not be spending money on wedding magazines or their contents.
 So those who are spending at the lower end of the wedding-planning spectrum are not filling in the survey.
 You’ve instantly excluded the poorer/economical and low-key weddings – thereby overlooking many “below average” weddings.
 Results = skewed.

 SO… WHY IS THE “AVERAGE” COST OF A WEDDING CONSTANTLY PUBLISHED IN HEADLINES, CAUSING US GREAT CONFUSION AND OUTRAGE?